The Mechanism of Dewatering by Steam Filtration

 The steam-filtration process for dewatering solids involves the application of slightly superheated steam to a filter cake during filtration.
 The mechanism by which the technique promotes water removal has been deduced from bench-scale experiments on coal and on granular iron ore concentrates.
 The mechanism, along with some of the applications and limitations of the process, is presented.

-atmospheric pressure, filter cake, latent heat, Steam Filtration, Coal, Filters, Filtration, Heat, Process, Processes, Steam, Temperature, Water, Waters
+Keywords: atmospheric pressure, filter cake, latent heat, Steam Filtration, Coal, Filters, Filtration, Heat, Process, Processes, Steam, Temperature, Water, Waters